Slovakia (then Czechoslovakia) recognised the Republic of Estonia on 29 December 1921 and re-recognised Estonia on 29

 The sovereign, democratic Republic of Slovakia was established on 1 January 1993 after the dissolution of the federal state of Czechoslovakia.
 Estonia recognised the Republic of Slovakia on 15 January 1993 and diplomatic relations were established on 30 March 1993.

 The first ambassador of the restored Republic of Estonia to Slovakia was Toivo Tasa, who presented his credentials in Bratislava in June 1995.
-Mart Laanemäe was the ambassador extraordinary and plenipotentiary of the Republic of Estonia to the Slovak Republic beginning in 1999, residing in Vienna.
-As of 2003, the Estonian ambassador to Slovakia was Katrin Saarsalu-Layachi.
-Eve-Külli Kala was the ambassador to Slovakia from 2010 to 2014 and 2015-2018 Rein Oidekivi, residing in Vienna.
+Mart Laanemäe was the ambassador extraordinary and plenipotentiary of the Republic of Estonia to the Slovak Republic from 1999 to 2003, residing in Vienna.
+From 2003-2009, the Estonian ambassador to Slovakia was Katrin Saarsalu-Layachi, followed by Eve-Külli Kala 2010–2014 and 2015–2018 Rein Oidekivi, residing in Vienna.
 On 5 December 2018, Ambassador Toomas Kukk presented his credentials to President Andrej Kiska.

 The first Slovakian ambassador to Estonia Emil Kuchar, who resided in Helsinki, presented his credentials in October 1999.
 Beginning from 2000, Jozef Dravecký was accredited as the ambassador, from 2005 to 2009 Ivan Špilda held the position.
-Until 2013, Dušan Krištofik was the ambassador, followed by Jurai Podhorský (2013-2014) and Tibor Králik (2014-2018), who resided in Helsinki.
+2009-2013, Dušan Krištofik was the ambassador, followed by Jurai Podhorský (2013-2014) and Tibor Králik (2014-2018), who resided in Helsinki.
 Ambassador Slavomíra Mašurová presented her credentials to President VP Kersti Kaljulaid on 3 April 2019.

 In 2006, Slovakia opened an honorary consulate in Tallinn.
 Even Tudeberg has been the honorary consul since December 2006.
 Estonia’s first honorary consulate in Slovakia, located in Bratislava, was opened by Minister Urmas Paet together with Slovakian Foreign Minister Mikulas Dzurinda in November 2011.
 The Estonian honorary consul in Slovakia is entrepreneur Peter Pochaba.

 |May 2017||Prime Minister Jüri Ratas|